agentset-ai/agentset/DEVELOPMENT.md

 1. Make sure Docker is running
 2. Create `tooling/supavisor/.env` with database credentials
+3. Start Supavisor: `pnpm dev:supavisor`
+4. **Create the tenant**: `cd tooling/supavisor && pnpm create-tenant`
-3. The Supavisor service should start automatically with `pnpm dev`
+5. The Supavisor service should start automatically with `pnpm dev`, but you still need to create the tenant manually the first time

+**Error: "Tenant or user not found"**: This means the Supavisor tenant hasn't been created yet.
+Run `pnpm create-tenant` from the `tooling/supavisor` directory.

 ### Port Conflicts